IMSY-DKFZ/simpa/README.md

 2. `python setup.py install` (for developement: `python setup.py develop`)
 3. Test if the installation worked by using `python` followed by `import simpa` then `exit()`

-If no error messages arise, you are now setup to use simpa in your project.
+If no error messages arise, you are now setup to use SIMPA in your project.

-You can also install simpa with pip.
+You can also install SIMPA with pip.
 Simply run:

 `pip install simpa`